Anenyasha’s parents are alive and together. They have a well but no toilet.

 Tapiwanashe’s parents are alive and together.
 They have both a well and a toilet.

-Preschool - Use for the Greatest NeedThe Nhimbe for Progress Preschool is fully operational, with 3 teachers, 2 cooks, 1 groundskeeper, 1 housekeeper, and 2 night guards.
-Children's meals are prepared with a variety of healthy fresh foods from the market in town, rural vendors, and the school's own orchard and garden.
-Parents pay $2 per term and help with firewood.
+Preschool – Use for the Greatest NeedThe Nhimbe for Progress Preschool is fully operational, with 3 teachers, 2 cooks, 1 groundskeeper, 1 housekeeper, and 2 night guards.
+Children’s meals are prepared with a variety of healthy fresh foods from the market in town, rural vendors, and the school’s own orchard and garden.
+Improving this garden with more drip irrigation is a goal to make the preschool itself sustainable, through a more prosperous permaculture.
+Parents pay $1 per term and help with firewood.
 Our preschool has been recognized in Zimbabwe as a model preschool by the Ministry of Education.
 Whatever you can do will help.
 Thank you for your continuing support!

 Sponsor a Nhimbe Preschooler for $195Bringing a child through their early childhood development (2.5 yr-6) costs $195 for the year.
 Children are prepared for 1st grade with academics, music (song, dance and drumming) and the best in early learning life skills.
 The local community is serious about raising the standards of what is available from the government, since little has been offered in education.
 We will send a picture of your sponsored child!

 Why do we sponsor children to go to school?

 We each have our own motives for helping a child at this tender age.

 - Surely we think about feeding the child, just from the simplest place of human kindness.